semaphoreci/docs/docs/examples/netlify-continuous-deployment.md

 ---
-description: This guide shows you how to configure Semaphore 2.0 to continuously deploy a static website to Netlify.
+Description: This guide shows you how to configure Semaphore 2.0 to continuously deploy a static website to Netlify.
 ---

-# Netlify Continuous Deployment
+# Netlify continuous deployment

 This guide shows you how to configure Semaphore to continuously deploy a static website to Netlify.